Blindsided: The First Warning Signs

 “Howard Hendricks says there are two kinds of people in the church: the pillars and the caterpillars.
 The pillars uphold the church with their prayers, their work, and their donations.
 They build the kingdom of God by the sweat of their brows.
 The caterpillars crawl in on Sunday morning, sing a few songs, listen to a sermon, and crawl out again, not to be seen for a week.’
 From Why Men Hate Going to Church by David Murrow, page 18.”- Posted on Andrew Ray’s Facebook wall in April of 2018

 In this series I share my thoughts and opinions concerning these ministers and the events which led to my departure.
-Click here to continue reading: “Blindsided: Circumcising the Critics- Sermon #1” or click on a title below.
-[Links will be added as new blogs are posted.]
+Click here to continue reading: “Blindsided: Circumcising the Critics- Sermon #1” or click on the link below.

 Help!
 My child is joining a cult!
 Part 2